Brela/brela/README.md

 <img src="images/Banner.png" alt="Profile Banner" width="100%">

 **Hi**, I'm Clayton Breland.
 I **make complex features look simple** with organized code and **streamlined, modern UIs**.
 Drawing on my experience with troubleshooting and repairing F-15 weapons systems in the US Air Force, I offer a valuable perspective in software engineering.
 My focus is on adhering to best practices, **maintaining consitent communication with the team**, and **diligently working to accomplish the mission at hand**.
-<p align="center">Please feel free to reach out if you have any questions!

 <br/>
     <br/>
 <h2 align="center">Languages and Technologies</h2>